At its core, the X3 Complete Home Gym System (aka, the X3 Bar) is a resistance band set with a couple of extra included accessories.

 - X3 will help you produce more growth hormone and testosterone- this is based on a study that showed variable resistance exercises increased the levels of testosterone, growth hormone, and cortisol more so than a constant resistance set up.
 Again, my only problem is that in the study it sounds like they are adding elastic bands to a barbell set up, which is different than the X3.

 - All you need is 10 min/day and no cardio- the creators of the X3 tell us that we only have to workout 10 min a day with this product to lose weight and triple our strength.
 There’s no research behind the 10 min claim and although it’s obviously better than no strength training, for moderate to experienced lifters I doubt it’ll suffice.
 The website doesn’t explicitly say that you shouldn’t do cardio, but it does sell t-shirts with the motto: “No weights, no cardio, just X3”.
-I think cardio is just as (if not more so) important than strength training for overall health.
+I think cardio is just as (if not more so) important than strength training for overall health, but to each their own.

-I actually wish they would back off a little with all these claims because the X3 Home Gym System is actually a really nice product.
+I actually wish they would back off a little with all these claims because I think the X3 Home Gym System itself is actually a really nice product.